 Your work’s merit is judged by whether and where your findings are accepted for publication.

 Several studies have concluded that scientific output is growing exponentially.
 In fact, one study indicates that the growth rate is roughly 8-9% each year.
 The increasing number of published articles does not necessarily reflect new knowledge, however.
-According to a Nature interview of Anthony van Raan, scientists have been splitting their research across several papers.
+According to a Nature interview with Anthony van Raan, scientists have been splitting their research across several papers.
 Thus the amount of new findings is probably much less than the number of published works.
 So, what does that mean for you?
 Trying to get your article published in a high-impact journal is competitive and frustrating!

 The good news is that Thomson Reuters sold its intellectual property and science business.
 The new owners will probably overhaul the journal impact factor system, but until then, you will continue facing pressure to write articles acceptable to high-impact journals.

 For starters, let’s examine what editors like to read and what they will automatically reject.
 Elsevier Connect conducted two surveys to understand what editors look for in manuscripts.
 The results culminated in two sets of publishing tips: “Eight reasons I accepted your article” and “Eight reasons I rejected your article.”
 Not surprisingly, these sixteen points often fall on two sides of the same coin.
-In this post, we will boil down the Elsevier Connect survey results into three categories: technical aspects, methodology and issue framing.
+In this post, we will boil down the Elsevier Connect survey results into three categories: technical aspects, methodology, and issue framing.

 By understanding these three points, you will be able to write a stronger manuscript and improve your chance of getting accepted.